baocin/embedded-sigproc/content/posts/sigproc/pdm_pcm_conversion.md

 # PDM -> PCM

-To convert PDM back to PCM, we need to (a) apply a low-pass filter with a cut-off at the base-band audio frequency (b) reduce the sample rate back to the original (c) change the number of bits per amplitude from 1-bit to the desired bit depth.
+To convert PDM back to PCM, we need to (i) apply a low-pass filter with a cut-off at the base-band audio frequency (ii) reduce the sample rate back to the original (iii) change the number of bits per amplitude from 1-bit to the desired bit depth.